Complete Guide to Autumn Flowers and Fall Foliage in Korea

 Red Spider Lily – September to October

-These stunning flowers typically cover mountains near temples because red spider lily roots are ground into powder and dried as preservatives for Korean Buddhist paintings.
+These stunning flowers in Korea typically cover mountains near temples because red spider lily roots are ground into powder and dried as preservatives for Korean Buddhist paintings.

 Each lily produces between four and six flowers, which all have curled petals and long stamens, creating a spider-like appearance – hence the name.